jaames/playnote-studio/readme.md

  - **`./build.sh sim`** - Produces a .pdx build that will run in the Playdate Simulator, but won't run on device
  - **`./build.sh device`** - Produces a .pdx build that will run in the Playdate Simulator and will run on device
+ - **`./build.sh lua`** - Produces a .pdx build that will run on device, but skips C compilation for faster Lua development
  - **`./build.sh clean`** - Runs `make clean`
  - **`./build.sh refresh`** - Sometimes the compiler doesn't seem to update the embedded C code when doing a new build, or it will produce an empty pdex.bin.
 I'm not entirely sure what causes this, but this command should clean up any build files so that things will behave again after this happens.